POSTS

 Sudo Science

-, typed my password, and revelled in my new, magical, root super powers.
+Somehow I made it this far without actually understanding how sudo works.
+For years, I’ve just typed sudo, typed my password, and revelled in my new, magical, root super powers.
 The other day and I finally looked into it – to be honest, the mechanism is not at all what I expected.
-After going through the basics, we’ll walk through creating our own version of sudo
+After going through the basics, we’ll walk through creating our own version of sudo.

 How Sudo Works

-is just a regular old program that essentially does 3 things:
+sudo is just a regular old program that essentially does 3 things:

 - Ask for your password and compare it to

-1 - Check to see if your username or group is in
+/etc/shadow1 - Check to see if your username or group is in

-the command you want to run asroot
+/etc/sudoersfile. execthe command you want to run asroot

 ✗ ls -l /usr/bin/sudo